 Experience, expertise, trust, commitment, and passion for art shall remain our guiding principles in the future, in a new setting.
 The new, own premises are the necessary step for the successful expansion of VAN HAM.

 The building is a visible statement and reflects the concept of VAN HAM: its clear echoes of the Bauhaus stand for the continuation of the company's tradition.
 At the same time the design of the building points to the present, but remains classic without being stuck in a specific period.
 The future focus will be on contemporary art.
-For five years the Modern and Contemporary Art section has been the one with the company’s highest revenue.
+For five years the Modern, Post War & Contemporary Art section has been the one with the company’s highest revenue.
 Committed to its tradition, VAN HAM will remain "generalist."
 The traditional areas of Old Masters, 19th–century paintings, European Applied Arts, and Jewelry will be shown to great effect in the new building, because the architecture offers a calm and generous setting without taking centre stage.
 Its museum character presents works from all eras and genres to their best advantage.

 Next to all the new developments, personal consulting and expertise based on knowledge and experience will remain the main element and, next to the passion for art, be the mainspring of a successful future.